-Tony Hoagland is the author of four volumes of poetry: Unincorporated Persons in the Late Honda Dynasty; Sweet Ruin, winner of the Brittingham Prize in Poetry; Donkey Gospel, winner of the James Laughlin Award of The Academy of American Poets; and What Narcissism Means to Me, as well as two collections of essays about poetry, Real Sofistakashun and Twenty Poems That Could Save America.
+Tony Hoagland is the author of five volumes of poetry: Application for Release from the Dream; Unincorporated Persons in the Late Honda Dynasty; Sweet Ruin, winner of the Brittingham Prize in Poetry; Donkey Gospel, winner of the James Laughlin Award of The Academy of American Poets; and What Narcissism Means to Me.
+He is also the author of two collections of essays about poetry, Real Sofistakashun and Twenty Poems That Could Save America, as well the chapbook Don’t Tell Anyone.
 His poems and critical essays have appeared in American Poetry Review, Harvard Review, and Ploughshares.
 He is the winner of the 2008 Jackson Poetry Prize, awarded by Poets & Writers magazine.

 TWENTY POEMS THAT COULD SAVE AMERICA (Essays, 2014)